Updated: Apr 28, 2022

 Misunderstood and flowing without form, many are humbled, some are awed, but most in the modern world are unaware of the wonders of water.
-Michael Pollan told the story of plants manipulating human behavior as a means of expressing themselves in his book The Botany of Desire, and the same has been done for water.
+Michael Pollan told the story of plants manipulating human behavior as a means of expressing themselves in his book The Botany of Desire, and the same can be said for water.
 Tom Robbins personifies water in his book Even Cowgirls Get the Blues, “Human beings were invented by water as a device for transporting itself from one place to another.”

 The truth on all accounts is that we experience water more than we understand it, and like many things of natural origin water in its functional sense lacks a true definition.
 The best literal guess of its origin on Earth is from stony meteorites that commonly strike called “carbonaceous chondrite”; but the truth is a genuine mystery.

-Water shows us its secrets, but lulls us to sleep.
-For instance, we know that no two snowflakes are the same, but rarely do we ask why.
-It is because they are formed in a unique space and time, just like the uniqueness expressed in the conception of human beings.
+Water shows us its secrets, but defies definition.
+For instance, we know that no two snowflakes are the same.
+Every snowflake is formed in a unique space and time, just like the uniqueness expressed in the conception of human beings.
 Even identical twins express minor but definite differences.
 Life is infinitely more complex and so much richer than we give it credit.

 Water expresses over seventy anomalies that befuddle the mighty scientific method that demands strict objective replication.
 Water scoffs at such rigidity, and never repeats itself.
 In the words of Heraclitus, one of the original Greek philosophers, “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.”

-Water is so all encompassing that it escapes scrutiny, like the fish not being able recognize it lives in water.
+Water is so all encompassing that we can take it for granted, like the fish not recognizing that it lives under water.
 Water is described as beyond science, as expressed in the words of the French biologist Fred Vles, “Biology is for the most part the science of water”; or the words of the father of modern biochemistry Albert Szent-Gyorgyi who said, “Life is water dancing to the tune of solids.”

 We owe our very existence to the anomalies of water.
 Due to its distinctive molecular structure water exhibits its greatest density and carrying capacity at 39.2°F with the density actually decreasing below this temperature.
 This is why ice floats on liquid water, which is relatively unique in Nature, and quite significant.
 Imagine if water froze from the bottom up, would life have survived ice ages on the bottom of solid lakes?